-- Temporary Use: A use established for a limited duration with the intent to discontinue such use upon the expiration of an indicated period of time. - Temporary Use, Garage/Yard Sale: All general sales, open to the public, conducted from or on residential premises in any residential district for the purpose of disposing of personal property, including but not limited to all sales entitled "garage," "lawn," "yard," "attic," "porch," "room," "backyard," "patio," or "rummage" sale.
-The sale of personal property that is conducted on premises within a residential district upon which is located a dwelling. - Temporary Use, Outdoor Sales/Display of Goods: The temporary sale or display of goods not located within an enclosed building.
-This shall include the display of merchandise on a sidewalk or other outdoor area, including uses where the primary business is generated by merchandise displayed permanently outside. - Temporary Use, Real Estate Sales Office/Model Home: A dwelling unit temporarily used for display purposes as an example of dwelling units available for sale or rental in a particular residential subdivision or other residential development approved by the City.
-Model homes may also incorporate sales or rental offices for dwellings within the development. - Theater, Drive-In: An open lot devoted primarily to the showing of motion pictures or theatrical productions on a paid-admission basis to patrons seated in automobiles.
+Temporary Use, Garage/Yard Sale: All general sales, open to the public, conducted from or on residential premises in any residential district for the purpose of disposing of personal property, including but not limited to all sales entitled "garage," "lawn," "yard," "attic," "porch," "room," "backyard," "patio," or "rummage" sale.
+The sale of personal property that is conducted on premises within a residential district upon which is located a dwelling.

+Temporary Use, Outdoor Sales/Display of Goods: The temporary sale or display of goods not located within an enclosed building.
+This shall include the display of merchandise on a sidewalk or other outdoor area, including uses where the primary business is generated by merchandise displayed permanently outside.

+Temporary Use, Real Estate Sales Office/Model Home: A dwelling unit temporarily used for display purposes as an example of dwelling units available for sale or rental in a particular residential subdivision or other residential development approved by the City.
+Model homes may also incorporate sales or rental offices for dwellings within the development.

+Theater, Drive-In: An open lot devoted primarily to the showing of motion pictures or theatrical productions on a paid-admission basis to patrons seated in automobiles.